Black Teacher Project

 Through Our Eyes: Perspectives and Reflections From Black Teachers

+“Through Our Eyes: Perspectives and Reflections From Black Teachers” represents the qualitative data Ed Trust collected from focus group sessions of 150 Black teachers from across the country.
 With African Americans making up only 7 percent of the teaching workforce, “Through Our Eyes” adds some of the much-needed substance that has been absent from the teacher diversity conversation.
 It uncovers the challenges Black teachers face in classrooms and schools, surfacing issues that contribute to low retention rates among teachers of color.

 • A Class of They Own: Black Teachers in the Segregated South by Adam Fairclough